maubuz/2W6-Notes/docs/wk8/git_github.md

 - **GitHub Desktop** - is the easiest to setup.
 Integrates seamlessly with GitHub accounts.
 - **GitKraken** - offers the most complete feature set.
-Requires a GitHub student account for private repositories (see how to get one above).
+Requires a GitHub student account for private repositories (see step 3 above).
 - **VS Code's Source Control module** - does not requires additional software but is not as visual as the previous two.
-The initial clone or download of the repository must be done by another way.
+The initial clone or download of the repository must be done by another method (normally via the command line).